-Here’s some ecologically friendly behavior for Earth Day and World Environment Day as suggested by the United Nations Environment Program.
+Here’s some ecologically friendly behavior for World Environment Day as suggested by the United Nations Environment Program.
 (We discussed their work here.)
 It takes only few simple steps to easily green your daily routine and make good eco-behavior into a habit.

 - Act now.

 - Adopt as many eco-friendly lifestyle choices as you can and make them habits.

 - Add it up.
 Our impact is exponential when the global chorus sings together.

 - Buy FSC-certified products and decrease the trade of exotic wood from endangered forests.

 - Bring a cloth bag to do all your shopping.
 But not just for groceries, even on your trips to the mall.
 A sturdy, reusable bag will last for years and only needs to be used five times to have a lower environmental impact than a plastic bag.

 - Bring a mug with you whenever you go for take-out beverages, so you avoid using paper cups.
 Most paper cups are made in a way that makes it more difficult for them to degrade, and in some ways are more hazardous to the planet than the plastic cup — so why not just bring your own mug for your favorite beverage?